From Ronaldo to Lukaku: rating the impact made by every transfer deal to break the €100m barrier

 Gareth Bale was the original €100m man, although Real Madrid didn’t acknowledge that at first because they didn’t want to upset Cristiano Ronaldo (who they had signed for €94m remember) by making him the world’s second-most expensive player.
 However Football Leaks did eventually uncover that, yes, Bale was officially the world’s first €100m transfer.

-In the end Bale stayed, but his 2019/20 campaign has been fairly middling.
-He’s looked okay, with a few magical moments, but nothing too outrageous.
 Ultimately, however, it comes down to this: before him Real Madrid had nine Champions League.
-Now, thanks largely to him, they have 13.
+Now, thanks largely to him, they have 14.
 Consider the needle well and truly moved.

 Paul Pogba to Manchester United for €105m